-FAQ – Knoxville Divorce without Children
+FAQ – Knoxville Divorce Without Minor Children

 1. What is an uncontested divorce?
 An uncontested divorce is just that: a divorce where ALL the marital rights and responsibilities, property distributions and/or minor children issues are agreed upon by both parties.

 2. Can I get an uncontested divorce if my spouse and I have not agreed on everything?
 No uncontested divorce is possible if only one of the parties wants a divorce or if there is a conflict with respect to issues of property, children or other matters.
 A domestic relations attorney should be consulted if you cannot agree.

 3. I have lost contact with my spouse.
 Can I still obtain an uncontested divorce?
 It may be possible to obtain a divorce if you cannot find your spouse.
 However, our office will not accept representation if the current whereabouts of the other spouse are unknown as these matters are not truly uncontested matters.
 If this situation applies to you, you should obtain the advice of a domestic relations attorney.

 4. I don’t live in Knox County.
 Can I still get a divorce?
 Yes.
 Any legal resident of Tennessee may obtain a divorce in Knox County, regardless of actual county of residence if both parties agree to the jurisdiction of a Knox County court.

 5. How do I get started with my uncontested divorce?
 If you are interested in having us represent you, download the appropriate divorce packet and complete the forms under the Forms tab.
 Please note that completing and sending the forms to us does not mean that we have accepted representation.
 We will contact you in the event that we are willing to take your case.
 Once accepted and all fees are paid, our office will usually prepare the necessary paperwork within one to two weeks of receiving the necessary information.
 Note: Almost all delays in filing a divorce occur because the client did not provide all of the required information in a timely manner.